TITLE 6

 The purpose of this chapter shall be to promote the public benefits of a competitive economic environment based upon free enterprise.
 It is the intent of the General Assembly to promote efficiency in business operations, an equitable return on capital investments, an efficient allocation of goods and services and freedom of economic opportunity.

-(1) “Court” means the Court of Chancery except where another court is specifically designated.
+(1) “Court” means the Court of Chancery except where another court is specifically designated or a federal court exercises supplemental jurisdiction.

 (2) “Documentary material” means the original or any copy of any book, record, report, memorandum, paper, communication, tabulation, chart or other document, and further includes data and other information in a form readable by a data processing machine.